 How to Leverage Home Equity to Pay Off Student Debt

-If you’re finding your student loan debt difficult to manage, one option for tackling it is by leveraging your home equity.
+If you’re finding your student loan debt difficult to manage, one option for tackling it is to leverage your home equity.
 It’s possible to do this through the student loan cash-out refinance program offered by Fannie Mae or through a general cash-out refinance.

 Either option would allow you to use the excess value of your home to pay off student loan debt directly.
-Plus, because borrowers would be consolidating their student loan debt into their mortgage, they’d have to make just one payment each month.
-They might also secure a lower interest rate than they had on their student loans.
+Plus, because you would be consolidating your student loan debt into your mortgage, you’d have to make just one payment each month.
+You might also secure a lower interest rate than you had on your student loans.

 Using a Student Loan Cash-Out Refinance to Pay Off Student Loans